deltachat/deltachat-pages/en/help.md

 ### How can I use audio/video calls with Delta Chat?

-- To turn on audio/video calls, go to the experimental settings in the advanced settings and set a "videochat instance".
+- To turn on audio/video calls, go to the "experimental features" section in the advanced settings and set a "videochat instance".
 This can be a [Jitsi Meet](https://meet.jit.si) or [BigBlueButton](https://bigbluebutton.org/) server, for example.
 - To use the flagship Jitsi Meet instance, you can enter